gustafnk/microservice-websites-site/index.md

 - Autonomous teams are cross-functional
 - Prefer verticals (self-contained systems) over horisontals
 - Infrastructural services are ok, must not contain domain language
-- Free to choose technology (and take responsability for the choice)
+- Free for teams to choose technology (and take responsability for the choice)
 - The web browser is infrastructure, the HTML/CSS/JS is not infrastructure
 - User journeys sometimes cross team boundaries and that's ok